-We often have an exhibition of Aboriginal art on Grounds, and frequently have artworks from our collection on view at the Fralin Museum of Art.
+We often have an exhibition of Aboriginal art on Grounds, and we sometimes have artworks from our collection on view at The Fralin Museum of Art.
 We also host symposia, lectures and exhibitions on Grounds on a regular basis.
 Indigenous artists guest-lecture in UVA classes every semester.
 Check out our calendar to see what’s happening right now.

 What internships do you offer?

 University Museums Internship: This is a two-semester six-credit course at UVA that features an academic curriculum in Museum Studies organized by Academic Curator Jordan Love, as well as the opportunity to intern at Kluge-Ruhe or the Fralin Museum of Art.
 Students apply for entrance to the course every Spring semester during the pre-registration period (ARTH 4951-4952/GDS 4951-4952).